twydev/twydev.github.io/_posts/notes/2020-04-13-you-dont-know-js.md

 justAReference(); // default binding!
 ```

+> [!warning]
-> BEWARE! - Event handlers in popular JavaScript libraries are quite fond of forcing your callback to have a `this` which points to, for instance, the DOM element that triggered the event
+> Event handlers in popular JavaScript libraries are quite fond of forcing your callback to have a `this` which points to, for instance, the DOM element that triggered the event

 ### Explicit Binding